Community Partnership Program

 If you wish to report anything to the senior police officer in charge of your geographic area, please submit a completed Community Partnership Program Report Form

-to the Police Department by email (address is included in form), in person, or by mail to the Grover Beach Police Department at:
+to the Police Department by email (address is included in form), in person, or by mail to:

 Attn: Community Partnership Program